app-enhance/ae-core/CONTRIBUTING.md

 ## Coding style guidelines

 1. Use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line.
-   A single line statement block can go without braces but the block must be properly indented on its own line and it must not be nested in other statement blocks that use braces.
+   A single line statement block cannot go without braces because of nesting and readability.
 2. Use four spaces of indentation (no tabs).
 3. Use `_camelCase` for private fields and use `readonly` where possible.
 4. Avoid `this.` unless absolutely necessary